tobiscr/application-connector-manager/docs/user/tutorials/01-100-reconnect-runtime-agent-with-compass.md

 kubectl delete compassconnection compass-connection
 ```

-After the Connection CR is removed, Runtime Agent will try to connect to Compass using the token from the Secret.
+After the Connection CR is removed, Runtime Agent tries to connect to Compass using the token from the Secret.